kubestellar/kubestellar/docs/content/direct/packaging.md

 The ks/OTP repo publishes this Helm chart at [ghcr.io/kubestellar/ocm-transport-plugin/chart/ocm-transport-plugin](https://github.com/kubestellar/ocm-transport-plugin/pkgs/container/ocm-transport-plugin%2Fchart%2Focm-transport-plugin).

 The ks/ks repo publishes this Helm chart at [ghcr.io/kubestellar/kubestellar/ocm-transport-controller-chart](https://github.com/kubestellar/kubestellar/pkgs/container/kubestellar%2Focm-transport-controller-chart).
-The chart version equals its `appVersion`, both are the KubeStellar release identifier (no leading `v`).
+By our development practices and not doing any manual hacking, we maintain the association that the OCI image tagged `$VERSION` contains a Helm chart that declares its `version` and its `appVersion` to be `$VERSION` and instantiates version `$VERSION` of [OCM Transport Controller container image](#ocm-transport-container-image).

 ## KubeStellar